loki4j/loki-logback-appender/docs/docus/docs/index.md

 Migrating from the previous Loki4j version?
 Read the [Migration Guide](docs/migration).

+If your company runs Loki4j in production, [sponsoring the project](https://github.com/sponsors/nehaev) is how you help keep it fast, current, and well maintained for the long run.

+If you have found this project helpful, please drop a ☆ on [GitHub](https://github.com/loki4j/loki-logback-appender).

 ### Key Features:

 - **Dynamic generation of Loki labels and metadata out of any Logback pattern, MDC, KVP, or SLF4J markers.**